 - In a separate small bowl, mix rice vinegar and sugar together until incorporated well.

 - Pour the vinegar mixture over the cucumber and daikon slices.
 Allow the flavors to meld by setting aside for about 15 minutes.

-- Serve into individual dishes or a large bowl.
+- Spoon into individual dishes or a large bowl and serve.
 Alternatively, chill the salad for 30 minutes or until cold.